 7:00 PM: INDULGE IN AUTHENTIC CUISINE—TRAVELER'S CHOICE

 This Italian eatery, previously located at 515 Thames Street and now occupying a space on lower Thames Street, is inspired by the coastal town of Viesté in the Apulia region of southeast Italy.
 The menu here offers classic Italian dishes like eggplant rollatini, gnocchi al pomodoro, and spaghetti and meatballs, and their outdoor courtyard is outfitted in heaters and string lights for al fresco dining through the chillier months.

-For fall on The Coast, only the coziest will do.
-Enter: Yagi Noodles, a handmade ramen spot that originally opened as a pop-up on lower Thames Street, and has since expanded into a permanent space two doors down.
+When you need it most, only the coziest will do.
+Enter: Yagi Noodles, a handmade ramen spot that originally opened as a pop-up on lower Thames Street, and has since expanded into a permanent space in Long Wharf Mall.
 You'll find Chef Basil Yu at the helm serving up specialty ramen bowls with experience he garnered from traveling to Japan and Southeast Asia.
 The result?
 Authentic cuisine that's out of this world.

 8:30 AM: START YOUR DAY

 Good morning, ready for breakfast?
 Whether you're a die-hard French toast lover or you always find yourself with a hankering for something savory, Newport has some of the best breakfast dishes around.
 Head over to Franklin Spa, a diner-esque spot on the corner of Franklin and Spring that serves up bottomless cups of coffee (heard that right!) and gargantuan portions to start your day; or stop in to Atlantic Grille, where the breakfast was dubbed the best in town by Conde Nast Traveler and the combo plates are aptly named after Newport's local beaches.